 Electronic communication is the transfer of information from the sending party to one or more receiving parties through an electronic telecommunication system.
-Email has become a critical part of the Archdiocese of Chicago's everyday business practices.
-As with paper communication, email messages need to be managed and maintained for appropriate periods of time.
+E-mail has become a critical part of the Archdiocese of Chicago's everyday business practices.
+As with paper communication, e-mail messages need to be managed and maintained for appropriate periods of time.

-Working in a parish, it is common practice to use email accounts that are not associated with the Archdiocese of Chicago, e.g., Gmail, Hotmail, and other proprietary accounts associated with the parish.
-It is imperative to note that the use of these systems does not exclude the email records from the approved Archdiocese of Chicago retention schedules.
-All emails used in connection with archdiocesan business are subject to possible litigation and discovery.
-Use of a third-party email system does not mean otherwise.
+Working in a parish, it is common practice to use e-mail accounts that are not associated with the Archdiocese of Chicago, e.g. Gmail, Hotmail, and other proprietary accounts associated with the parish.
+It is imperative to note that the use of these systems does not exclude the e-mail records from the approved Archdiocese of Chicago retention schedules.
+All e-mails used in connection with Archdiocesan business are subject to possible litigation and discovery, use of a third party email system does not mean otherwise.

-When conducting archdiocesan business, particularly when interacting with archdiocesan offices, it is highly recommended and encouraged that you use your archdiocesan email account.
-This ensures that these records, which are archdiocesan records, are maintained and managed properly.
-It is imperative to note that use of the archdiocesan email system means that the emails sent or received by an employee of the archdiocese are property of the Archdiocese of Chicago and as such need to be maintained accordingly.
-While you may have no control over the emails that you receive, any records that are sent out using an archdiocesan computer and/or email account constitute a conscious decision to use archdiocese resources.
+When conducting Archdiocesan business, particularly when interacting with Archdiocesan offices, it is highly recommended and encouraged that you use your Archdiocesan email account.
+This ensures that these records, which are Archdiocesan records, are maintained and managed properly.
+It is imperative to note that use of the Archdiocesan E-mail system means that the emails sent or received by an employee of the Archdiocese are property of the Archdiocese of Chicago and as such need to be maintained accordingly.
+While you may have no control over the e-mails that you receive, any records that are sent out using an Archdiocesan computer and/or email account constitutes a conscious decision to use AOC resources.
 The emails that you send out must be maintained as a business record, which requires that the records be retained for three years according to 805 ILCS 410/1-6 (Uniform Preservation of Private Business Records Act).

 While it is easy to identify emails that are being sent as falling under the business record classification, incoming emails require a little more management.
-Email such as advertisements and junk mail do not need to be maintained.
-However, other email records need to be categorized.
+E-mail such as advertisements and junk mail do not need to be maintained.
+However, other e-mail records need to be categorized.
 See below for examples of the different record classifications and records that would fall under them.

-Email can be broken down into the following categories:
+E-Mail can be broken down into the following categories:

-1. Email Administrative Support: This is the classification used for business record emails.
-It consists of all emails of a general facilitative nature created or received in the course of administering programs.
+E-mail Administrative Support - This is the classification used for business record emails.
+It consists of all e-mail of a general facilitative nature created or received in the course of administering programs.
 Retention: Retain for three years then dispose.

-Examples of emails that would fall under this classification include records that document the business processes of your parish such as correspondence and reports.

-2. Email Reference: Email received or created by employees of the Archdiocese of Chicago that is only used for reference purposes.
+Examples of emails that would fall under this classification include records that document the business processes of your Parish such as correspondence and reports.
+E-mail Reference - E-mail received or created by employees of the Archdiocese of Chicago that is only used for reference purposes.
 May contain attachments.
 This classification must not be used for records that document business processes or managerial decisions.